sentinel-tools/pod-connector/README.md

 ## Info Dump

 By default it will dump whatever information is available from the source.
+You can choose to let it be formatted for humans, or pass `-jsonout` to get it as a JSON encoded string.

 ## Connecting Directly
 If you pass the flag `-cli`, pod-connector will execute redis-cli on your